 - Quick facts:

-- A Majority of women don’t the information.
+- A majority of women don't receive the information.

 - There are not enough plastic or micro-surgeons doing reconstruction especially in rural areas.

 - Underserved patients don't get the advanced options or sometimes any options.

 - One physician mentioned that some surgeons unfortunately are still a little “old school” for offering or educating about breast reconstruction options.

 - The overriding opinion was that the first line of information for reconstruction options and education should come from the general surgeon or breast surgeon immediately after the diagnosis.